 Fiscal 50: State Trends and Analysis, an interactive resource from The Pew Charitable Trusts, allows you to sort and analyze data on key fiscal, economic, and demographic trends in the 50 states and understand their impact on states’ fiscal health.

-Nearly five years after the Great Recession officially ended in June 2009, states’ financial conditions are improving.
+More than five years after the Great Recession officially ended in June 2009, states’ financial conditions continue to improve.
 But most states have yet to return to prerecession performance on some key measures of fiscal health.
 Even after states overcome the effects of the downturn, additional challenges await them.

 An examination of 50-state data in The Pew Charitable Trusts’ Fiscal 50: State Trends and Analysis, an online resource, shows that recovery varies widely from state to state.
 Tax revenue, employment rates, and reserve funds still are lower in a majority of states than they were before they plunged during the recession.
 While those measures are moving in the right direction, other pressures are building.